 Next week, Becky plans to graduate college, start her new career, and get married to Nick—until an unexpected encounter turns her life upside-down.
-Becky has seen her share of horror movies but nothing prepared her to confront real-life zombies who play by rules Hollywood’s never heard of.
+Becky has seen her share of horror movies, but nothing prepared her to confront real-life zombies who play by rules Hollywood’s never heard of.
 Now, survival depends on solving an impossible riddle, uncovering a dark secret, and convincing Nick she’s not crazy—before it’s too late.

 Night of the Example Zombies Book is an exciting twist—full of spattered gore, fast-moving thrills, and a maze of clever clues and conundrums that are sure to keep you turning pages late into the night.
-In this, her second novel, Jenny Smith proves there’s plenty of rotten blood left to squeeze from the zombie genre.
+In this, her second novel, Jenny Smith, proves there’s plenty of rotten blood left to squeeze from the zombie genre.

-This blurb surely conveys my own ignorance of zombie books but it offers a synopsis of the plot.
-It tells the reader to expect the book to be different from other books in the genre, and it makes the deliverable clear—thrills and entertainment.
+This blurb surely conveys my ignorance of zombie books, but it offers a synopsis of the plot.
+It tells the reader to expect the book to be different from other books in the genre, and it makes the deliverable explicit—thrills and entertainment.
 It also drops the author’s name, suggesting that the reader should know it.
 And though we hope the book is well written, it’s not presented as a candidate for a Nobel Prize in literature.
 This is fast, light reading that does not pretend to be otherwise.
 At the same time, we know this isn’t Smith’s first book; she’s not a rookie at the writing game, and this (hopefully) inspires confidence.

-This blurb is short enough to allow the addition of a short testimonial or author biography, but consider that like great design, great writing is a process of subtraction.
+This blurb is short enough to allow the addition of a short testimonial or author biography, but consider that like great design, excellent writing is a process of subtraction.
 “Jenny Smith lives in Dubuque, Iowa with her husband, two children, and three Great Danes” will probably not help persuade more would-be readers to buy a book.
 Similarly, testimonials by the writer’s friends assuring the reader that “this book is a great read” are also likely to clutter and dilute a strong introduction.
 Fluff doesn’t belong on your back cover any more than it belongs in your prose.

 Back Cover Blurbs: Historical & Literary Fiction